nivelle/java-all/article/ArrayList源码解读.md

         throws java.io.IOException, ClassNotFoundException {
         elementData = EMPTY_ELEMENTDATA;

-        // Read in size, and any hidden stuff s.defaultReadObject();
+        // Read in size, and any hidden stuff【东西】 s.defaultReadObject();

         // Read in capacity